exploring Shediac, New Brunswick

 shediac new brunswick is a small community dedicated to the lobster fishery

 Shediac is best known for its giant lobster statue located at the site of the Visitor Centre and its Lobster Festival, being held July 5-9, 2017.
 Now in its 68th year, the festival is a favourite to locals and visitors, so be sure you have accommodations booked for the night if you plan to attend.
 The larger city of Moncton is located just a half-hour’s drive west of Shediac, and offers a wider range of services for your visit–but not the lovely maritime scenery, as it is located inland.

 I really enjoyed exploring Pointe-du-Chêne Wharf, where there are restaurants, a small lighthouse, and fishing boats to explore.
 It was slow and very peaceful when we visited mid-May, but I hear it’s really hopping during the summer months of July and August.

 Have you been to Shediac or explored New Brunswick?
 I hear there is a New Brunswick in New Jersey, but we’re talking about the Canadian Maritimes in this post. 🙂

-Please join me back here next week for a post about Fredericton, the New Brunswick capital located two and a half hours west of Shediac.
+Please also check out my post about Fredericton, the New Brunswick capital located two and a half hours west of Shediac.
 It’s a great region to explore!